-2017 just kicked-off and is expected by many to achieve new records in technology adoption, driven by the transformation of traditional businesses into digital enterprises.
-While this presents huge opportunities, the threat level has never been so high with cybercrime getting more organized, and derailing the power of new technology.
+2017 is almost over and as expected, has achieved new records in technology adoption, driven by the transformation of traditional businesses into digital enterprises.
+While several huge security breaches have been in the news this year, the threat level continues to grow, with cybercrime getting more organized, and derailing the power of new technology.

-I wanted to start this year by suggesting 5 ways to more efficiently bridge the gap between IT security teams and operations teams by leveraging the insight provided by data center discovery and dependency mapping.
+If your organization is still struggling with ways to improve security, here are 5 ways to more efficiently bridge the gap between IT security teams and operations teams by leveraging the insight provided by data center discovery and dependency mapping.

 #1 Build a common configuration repository